mlswg/mls-architecture/draft-ietf-mls-architecture.md

 is commonly deployed in many such systems.
-In this context, "end-to-end" captures the notion that users of the system enjoy some level of security -- with the precise level depending on the system design -- even when the messaging service they are using performs unsatisfactorily.
+In this context, "end-to-end" captures the notion that users of the system enjoy some level of security -- with the precise level depending on the system design -- even when the service provider they are using performs unsatisfactorily.

 Messaging Layer Security (MLS) specifies an architecture (this